RediSearch/RediSearch/docs/docs/reference/Spellcheck.md

 Dictionaries can be used to modify the behavior of RediSearch's query spelling correction, by including or excluding their contents from potential spelling correction suggestions.

-When used for term inclusion, the terms in a dictionary can be provided as spelling suggestions regardless their occurances (or lack of) in the index.
+When used for term inclusion, the terms in a dictionary can be provided as spelling suggestions regardless their occurrences (or lack of) in the index.
 Scores of suggestions from inclusion dictionaries are always 0.

-Conversely, terms in an exlusion dictionary will never be returned as spelling alternatives.
+Conversely, terms in an exclusion dictionary will never be returned as spelling alternatives.